hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Indy.md

     * Update the Indy documentation to point people to current “best practices”.
     * Update and release the Indy VDR component as needed.
 * Address the “Corporate Firewall” issue, where users behind a corporate firewall cannot access an Indy network because of the ZMQ ports being used.
-* Evolve Indy so as to be ready for when the current implementation will need more functionality, such via the Indy-Besu approach.
+* Evolve Indy so as to be ready for when the current implementation will need more functionality, such via the Indy Besu approach.
 * Desired functionality:
     * Ledger Redactibility (aka "tombstoning" transactions)
     * Simplify the process for adding more types of transactions so that new object types can be published on the ledger with some verification.
 Currently, that requires more work than we would like, so it does not happen as often as we would need.